savonet/liquidsoap/doc/content/multitrack.md

 ## Multitrack sources

-Liquidsoap sources can have multiple tracks, for instance an english audio track and a french audio track.
+Liquidsoap sources can have multiple tracks, such as an english language audio track and a french language audio track.
 The number of tracks in a source is determined by how you use it.

 For instance, if you have a file `movie.mkv` with two audio tracks and one video track,